andgordio/mockupless/docs/Courses/LayoutBasics/Course-project/layout.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-The area is a regular container with overflow-scroll:
+The area is a regular container with the `overflow-scroll` class:

 ```html
 <div class="flex-1 bg-gray-100 pt-6 px-6 text-blue-500 overflow-scroll h-full">